 Even when no significant life events occur, you should consider assessing and updating your estate plan every few years.
 Our Barrow County estate planning lawyers are prepared to continue to advise you throughout your lifetime and can recommend changes as your life evolves.
 We are also extensively familiar with family law and can evaluate how any major developments – including a divorce – may impact your estate plan.

-Call (678) 701-6252 or contact us online to review your estate planning options.
+Call (678) 701-6252 or contact us onlineto review your options with our experienced estate planning lawyers in Barrow County.
 Same-day appointments and payment plans are available.

 “We had a great experience and I’m sure you will too!”